containium/containium/README.md

     (read-line))) ; Shutdown on enter.
 ```

 Now one can run the example-module using the Containium systems, without actually being deployed.
 To run this module with `lein run`, one needs to add `:main example-module.core/main` to the `project.clj` file.
-To make this module deployable in Containium, one would need to add the following to `project.clj`:
+To make this module deployable in Containium, the minimun one would need to add to `project.clj` or a descriptor file is:

 ```clojure
 :containium {:start example-module.core/start